BigIdeasForum/bigideasforum.github.io/_posts/2018/2018-05-10-ethical-questions-next-20.md

 date:   2018-05-10 19:00:00 -0700
 categories: MarkH _FUTURE_
 synopsis: >
   With an accelerating development in almost all technological fields - from AI, robots, and virtual reality to designer genes, cyborgs and synthetic life - we are facing changes to our work, personal life and society in general that will make life in 2030 almost unrecognizable from today.
 That also raises many significant ethical complications.
+Join us as we will look at some of these issues and discuss, as unprepared as we may be, how we deal with them.
+Your views are important.
 ---

 ### Introduction